Shukushukuma/PAMApp/README.md

   - Property names start with capital leters i.e. Name and they are public
   - Parameter names are camel cased i.e. personId

+public double Cellnumber
+    {
+        get{return _cellnumber;}//to remember this format
+        set
+        {
+         //The advantage of properties is that we can put logic here when someone updates this value
+         //e.g. Notify another system/event that this Property has been changed by.

+          _cellnumber=value;

+          //another example is to Log an entry into database logger to track who/when it was update

+        }
+    }